dapphub/colony-review/REVIEW.md

 recommend deploying the production contracts with solc v0.4.15 or later**.

-### Alternative Architecture

-We will briefly mention an alternative to an upgradeable token here, whilst understanding the business requirements that have led to the current design.

-Dapphub considers `DSToken` to be a 'box' - that is, a well defined and isolated component that should not be extended or overridden.
-Excepting formal specification and/or direct bytecode implementation we see `DSToken` as very mature.
-However, if an upgrade were needed for some reason `DSToken` provides `stop` and `start`, allowing for the blocking of stateful operations.
-A distributor would then be used to initialize balances in the new token.

-Persistent addressing would be solved by a solution like ENS, e.g.
-`colony-token.eth` would resolve to the current token address.

 ## Token.sol

 Contains a contract called `Token`, which is an extension of the `DSTokenBase`